itachi9797/tyzen/README.md

 client.tyzen = tyzen;
 ```

-> Never initialize Shoukaku like this, or else she will never initialize, start tyzen before you call `client.login()`
+> Never initialize Tyzen like this, or else she will never initialize, start tyzen before you call `client.login()`
 ```js
 // NEVER DO THIS, OR TYZEN WILL NEVER INITIALIZE client.on('ready', () => {